• Home

 Berwick & Hannah Hoffman his wife.
 Born 26 August

-From his father, John Morton’s Will, originally written in 1874 the absence of a reference to sons Thomas and John would indicate they had died before this date, and from the inscription on the headstone it is apparent that his daughter Agnes had passed away in 1869.
+From his father John Morton’s Will, originally written in 1874, the absence of any reference to sons Thomas and John suggests that both had died before the Will was made.
+The inscription on the family’s memorial headstone further indicates that his daughter Agnes passed away in 1869.

 Picture